vkhazin/dotnet-traditional-vs-modern/readme.md

 ## Objectives

 - Validate assumptions about dotnet performance using different approaches
-- Implement two versions of the code: traditional and modern
+- Implement a couple versions of the code: traditional, modern, and functional
-- Compare performance of the two approaches: run-time and memory allocation
+- Compare performance of the approaches: run-time and memory allocation
 - Use the same IDE, input, and the same host for profiling purposes

 ## Method Used